JosePaya/Web-Source-Material/Git/README.md

 3. Videos: Collection of videos that will teach you the basics

-<sub><a name=#discalimer1>*</a> The entire Pro Git book, written by Scott Chacon and Ben Straub and published by Apress, is available here.
+<sub><a name=#discalimer1>*</a> The entire Pro Git book, written by Scott Chacon and Ben Straub and published by Apress.
 All content is licensed under the Creative Commons Attribution Non Commercial Share Alike 3.0 license</sub>

 ------